-The highlighting is removed from the application, Extensibility Accelerator opens and the Debug Test Object Operation Dialog Box is displayed.
+The highlighting is removed from the application, Extensibility Accelerator opens and the Debug Test Object Operation dialog box is displayed.

-You can now debug your functions using the Microsoft Visual Studio Shell debugging tools that are available in Extensibility Accelerator.
+If you ran the operation on a control running in Microsoft Internet Explorer, you can now debug your functions using the Microsoft Visual Studio Shell debugging tools that are available in Extensibility Accelerator.